bradirby/BlazorWithSerilog/README.md

 # BlazorWithSerilog
 Using Serilog with Blazor

-Blazor WASM Client does not support Serilog yet.
-I get this error:

-Error	BLAZORSDK1001	The project references the ASP.NET Core shared framework, which is not supported by Blazor WebAssembly apps.
-Remove the framework reference if directly referenced, or the package reference that adds the framework reference.
-BlazorWithSerilog.Client	C:\Program Files\dotnet\sdk\5.0.102\Sdks\Microsoft.NET.Sdk.BlazorWebAssembly\targets\Microsoft.NET.Sdk.BlazorWebAssembly.Current.targets	635

-This project contains wrapper classes that work identically on the client and server, so the logger may be injected (via interface) into shared classes.
+This is a sample project to demonstrate how to use Serilog with Blazor.
+Since Blazor does not support Serilog yet, this is really just a demonstration of using Serilog with .NET Core.
+However I've added wrapper classes around the loggers on the server and client which both implement a shared interface.
+This abstracts the Serilog logger so the same log surface area can be used on both the client and server.
+This also allows the logger to be injected into classes that are shared between the client and server.

+I've added a local and global log level setting which can be changed at run time in response to errors.
+Logs are written if they qualify in either the global or local setting.